 - Efficient Workouts: The TC5 lets you achieve great results more quickly than you would with a traditional treadmill.
 Bowflex advertises that you can burn the same amount of fat in half the time.

 - Challenging Workouts: The TC5 has 12 intensity levels to meet anyone’s workout needs.
 You can set the speed up to 4.5 mph, which is just as fast as the TC20.

-- Low Impact: TreadClimbers are easier on the ankles, knees and other joints than are typical treadmills.
-This is because exercisers use an elliptical motion and don’t pound the pedals with every step.
+- Low Impact: TreadClimbers are easier on the ankles, knees, and other joints than a typical treadmill because of the elliptical motion that does not require users to even move their feet from the pedals.